WRX Performance Parts: The Definitive Guide - Crawford Performance

 Once you’ve mastered the basics and are craving more serious performance, it’s time to look at advanced modifications.
 This is where you move from simple bolt-on parts to a more comprehensive approach, focusing on upgrades that work together to produce significant power gains.
 Pushing your WRX to the next level requires careful planning and a solid understanding of how each component affects the engine's performance and durability.
 Let's get into what it takes to safely build a more powerful machine.

-Explore Stage 2+ Power Upgrades
+What to Expect from Stage 2+ Power Upgrades

 Stage 2 and beyond is all about getting more air and fuel into your engine and managing the extra heat.
 Upgrading your turbo and intercooler is a common next step.
 A larger turbo forces more air into the engine, while an upgraded intercooler keeps that air cool and dense for a more powerful combustion.
 To support this, you’ll need bigger fuel injectors to supply the necessary fuel.
 Tying it all together is a professional engine tuning service that recalibrates your ECU, ensuring all your new WRX upgrades work in harmony for maximum power and reliability.